THanks to LIBRARYTHING

 Three of our team members are from Ghana and have over fifty years of experience in the Ghana education system

-One of our team members has twenty years of experience teaching in Canadian public schools
+One of our team members has twenty years of experience teaching reading and ESL in Canadian schools

 We donate literature and non-fiction books suitable for pre-schoolers to teens.
 We sort through every single book that we receive before packing them.
 We don't just toss them into a shipping container.
 In fact, we scan every book into a data base created for each particular school. (see our LibraryThing connection).

 Unlike some charity organizations where books can sit in a warehouse for more than a year, at Books Matter our books are in the students' hands within three months of leaving Toronto.
 You can be sure that when you make a donation, students in Ghana are reading quality books quickly.

 The shipping costs from our location in Toronto all the way to the school's doorstep in Ghana are $200 (CDN) per barrel of books (approximately 400 books).

 The benefits, are priceless.